openmediavault/openmediavault-docs/faq.rst

 How can I modify an internal value of some service |omv| has control over?
 	Read :doc:`here <various/advset>` for advanced configurations.

-How can I modify or add a network configuration of :file:`/etc/network/interfaces` with some custom options the |webui| does not provide?
+How can I modify or add a network configuration with some custom options the |webui| does not provide?
+    Starting with |omv| 5 systemd-networkd is used to configure the network.
-	The interfaces file is controlled by |omv|.
+    The interfaces file :file:`/etc/network/interfaces` is controlled by |omv| but not used anymore.
     To add network interfaces that are not configurable through the |webui| or other options not present, use :doc:`advanced settings <various/advset>`.
+    Alternatively write your own systemd-networkd configuration files.

 Why my disks mount paths have a long alphanumeric number?
 	The long number is called UUID, it is used by fstab to mount disks.
 This number is unique per filesystem (or at least unlikely possible that another filesystem comes with an identical one).
 This helps maintaining the mount points.
-The old linux way (sda1, sdb1, etc.) is not guaranteed that /sda1 is the same disk on next reboot.
+The old linux way (sda1, sdb1, etc.) is not guaranteed that /dev/sda1 is the same disk on next reboot.
 If having trouble identifying them in terminal, create a pool with symlinks to each file system with easy to remember names.

-	This behaviour has been deprecated now in current omv releases including stable (Jessie).
+	This behaviour has been deprecated now in current |omv| releases including stable (Jessie).
 The default creation of mount paths is documented `here <https://github.com/openmediavault/openmediavault/blob/20ec529737e6eca2e1f98d0b3d1ade16a3c338e1/deb/openmediavault/usr/share/openmediavault/engined/rpc/filesystemmgmt.inc#L823-L833>`_.